mattermost/desktop/README.md

 1. Download a file from the [downloads page](https://about.mattermost.com/downloads).
 2. Launch `Mattermost` in the unarchived folder.
-3. After first launching, please input name and URL for your Mattermost server.
+3. On the first launch, please input name and URL for your Mattermost server.
 For example, `myserver : https://mattermost.example.com`.

 ### Quit
 Ctrl or Command + Q to quit.